-Irrevocable trusts have a variety of uses and benefits—to help avoid estate taxes, create a legacy for future generations, or provide financial support for a disabled family.
+Irrevocable trusts can help accomplish many financial goals, such as creating a legacy for future generations or providing financial support for a disabled family member.
 Whatever the purpose, grantors enjoy tremendous flexibility when designing an irrevocable trust.
 But once that trust is in place, the ability to adjust its direction is often limited by rigid rules.
-As a result, over time, a trust’s initial purpose may no longer align with the intentions of the grantor and/or the interests of the beneficiaries.
+As a result, over time, a trust may fall out of alignment with the intentions of the grantor and/or the interests of the beneficiaries.

-That doesn’t mean that adjustments can’t be made, however.
-From decanting to asset swaps, there are various options for changing your client's irrevocable trust.
+That doesn’t mean adjustments can’t be made, however.
+Here are some of the various options for changing your client’s irrevocable trust.

 Option 1: Decanting

 Decanting is the process by which one trust’s assets are distributed to a new trust using different language.
-There are many reasons for doing so, so let’s review some common scenarios.
+There are many reasons for doing this, so let’s review some common scenarios.

 Change of situs.
 One reason is that a trustee wants to change the situs of the trust to a state with more favorable trust or tax laws.
 If the language of the trust doesn’t allow this, decanting may be an alternative.
 For example, if income is not being distributed from the trust, and the trust situs is in a state with high income taxes, decanting would be a valuable option.